-If there is one overarching truth in partner departures, it is that you should relentlessly put your clients’ interests first — ahead of your own, ahead of your soon-to-be-former firm, and ahead of your new firm.
-This means that you need to start thinking about each transition issue with your clients’ interests in mind.
+If there is one overarching truth in partner departures, it is that you should relentlessly put your clients’ interests first.
+Ahead of your own.
+Ahead of your soon-to-be-former firm.
+Ahead of your new firm.
+This means you need to start thinking about each transition issue with your clients’ interests in mind.

 Presumably, you have already concluded the move will benefit your clients in some way.
 (If not, why are you doing it?)
-But at each stage of the transition, ask yourself what choice would be best for your clients, what would most protect their interests, what would most benefit them.
-Everything you do in the transition of your practice will be viewed from the perspective of clients, and this will also explain any instances where you cannot comply with contractual requirements.
+But at each transition stage, ask yourself what choice would be best for your clients, what would most protect their interests and what would most benefit them.
+Everything you do in the transition of your practice will be viewed from the perspective of clients, and this will also help explain instances where you cannot comply with contractual requirements.

 2. Know Your Rights and Obligations

-This sounds elementary, but a critical first step in any partner departure is to know your rights from, and your obligations to, your former firm.
+This sounds elementary, but a critical first step in any partner departure is knowing your rights from and obligations to your former firm.
 The starting point is your firm’s partnership agreement.
 Have you read yours lately?
 Do you even know where to find it?

 3. Get Your Own House in Order

 - Will your team move with you?
-It will be an unpleasant surprise, to say the least, to find out on the day you announce your departure that your team is not coming too.
+On the day you announce your departure, it would be an unpleasant surprise, to say the least, to find out your team is not coming with you.
 And there are complicated rules for how and when you can discuss departures with your team.

 - Are all of your matter files up to date and organized?
-For any client, those that you think will move with you, and those that will stay, it will be critical to have the information that you need on day one.
+For any client — those you expect to move with you and those that will stay — it will be critical to have the information you need on day one of your departure.
 But it is more important to determine whether, how and when you can take such information from your old firm.

 Think through the practical realities that could arise, and make a detailed plan on how to resolve these issues in advance.